-Table A-3 demonstrates an overall positive variance in service charge and property tax revenues.
+Table A-3 demonstrates an overall positive variance in property tax revenues and operating expenses.
 Setting adequate levels of rates and charges have resulted in the Agency's ability to operate and maintain its facilities and to service debt requirements.
-Actual Operations & Maintenance and Administrative & General expenses are less than the budgeted amounts due to a combination of organizational structure, contractual services, and capital projects.
+Actual Operations & Maintenance and Administrative & General expenses were less than the budgeted amounts due to a combination of organizational structure, contractual services, and pension expense adjustments as mentioned under changes in net position above.